Kieron Pollard: International career

 Pollard was recalled to the West Indies ODI squad for the series against Sri Lanka.
 The match was rained off after 18.2 overs of the West Indian run-chase with Pollard not required to bat.
 He retained his place in the squad for the home series against Australia, but after scores of 11 and 0 in the first two matches, he was dropped for the final three.

 Despite his poor form in the previous season's Stanford Twenty20, Pollard was named as part of the initial 32-member Stanford Superstars Twenty20 squad.
 The squad would provide the starters for the US$20 million winner-takes-all match against England later in the year.
-After a series of practice matches, Pollard was included in the team for the warm-up match against his Trinidad and Tobago side, where he made 24 runs off 14 balls and claimed the wicket of captain Daren Ganga.
+After a series of practice matches, Pollard was included in the team for the warm-up match against his Trinidad and Tobago team, where he made 24 runs off 14 balls and claimed the wicket of captain Daren Ganga.
 He followed this up with a nine-ball 27 against Middlesex, including three consecutive sixes in the last over.
 In the final, Pollard claimed the wickets of Andrew Flintoff and Luke Wright to help limit England to a total of 99, which Super Stars openers Chris Gayle and Andre Fletcher chased down in 12.4 overs.

 After his impressive performance at Indian Premier League for the Mumbai Indians, the West Indian all-rounder was picked in the West Indian squad for 2010 ICC World Twenty20.

 In May 2019, Cricket West Indies (CWI) named him as one of ten reserve players in the West Indies' squad for the 2019 Cricket World Cup.
 In December 2019, during the series against India, Pollard became the fourth batsman for the West Indies to score 1,000 runs in T20I cricket.
 On March 4, 2020, in the first T20I match against Sri Lanka, Pollard became the first cricketer to play in 500 Twenty20 matches.
 In the same match, Pollard also scored his 10,000th run in the format.